-Health and Safety in the Workplace
+Occupational Health and Safety in the Workplace

 FCA aims to provide all employees with a safe, healthy and productive work environment at every site worldwide and in every area of activity.
-The Company focuses on identifying and evaluating safety risks; implementing safety and ergonomics standards; increasing the use of collaborative robots; promoting employee awareness and safe behavior; and encouraging a healthy lifestyle.
+The Company focuses on identifying and evaluating occupational safety risks; implementing safety and ergonomics standards; increasing the use of collaborative robots; promoting employee awareness and safe behavior; and encouraging a healthy lifestyle.

-FCA is further committed to establishing a strong culture of safety by applying an approach in which employee health and safety are considered more broadly in terms of worker well-being.
-Employees are involved in this process through training and initiatives designed to increase safety awareness, and by participating in a comprehensive system for gathering feedback and suggestions.
+FCA is further committed to establishing a strong culture of safety by considering employee health and safety more broadly in terms of worker well-being.
+Employees are involved in this process through training and initiatives designed to increase occupational safety and health and wellness awareness, and by participating in a comprehensive system for gathering feedback and suggestions.

-The goal of achieving zero accidents is formalized in the targets set by the Company, as well as through the global adoption of an Occupational Health and Safety Management System ("OHSMS") certified to the OHSAS 18001 standard.
+The goal of achieving zero injuries is formalized in the targets set by the Company, as well as through the global adoption of an Occupational Health and Safety Management System ("OHSMS") certified to the Occupational Health and Safety Assessment Series ("OHSAS") 18001 standard.

-At year-end 2018, the vast majority of our plants had an OHSMS in place that was OHSAS 18001 certified.
+At year-end 2019, the vast majority of our plants had an OHSMS in place that was OHSAS 18001 certified.

 Measures implemented over the years have contributed to significant improvements in all injury indicators.
-In 2018, the injury Frequency Rate was down more than 80 percent compared to 2010 (with 0.07 injuries per 100,000 hours worked) and the Severity Rate was down more than 70 percent compared to 2010 (with 0.03 days of absence due to injuries per 1,000 hours worked).
+In 2019, the injury Frequency Rate was down more than 85 percent compared to 2010 (with 0.6 injuries per 1,000,000 hours worked) and the Severity Rate was down more than 75 percent compared to 2010 (with 0.03 days of absence due to injuries per 1,000 hours worked).

 Effective safety management is also supported through the application of World Class Manufacturing tools and methodologies, active involvement of employees, development of specific competencies and targeted investment.
-Combined with these measures, FCA's investment in health and safety has resulted in a progressive reduction in the level of risk attributed to Group plants in Italy by INAIL, the Italian accident and disability insurance agency.
-As a result, the Group was eligible for "good performer" premium discounts, which led to savings of more than €120 million from 2012 through 2018.
+Combined with these measures, FCA's investment in occupational health and safety has resulted in a progressive reduction in the level of risk attributed to Group plants in Italy by INAIL, the Italian accident and disability insurance agency.
+As a result, the Group was eligible for "good performer" premium discounts, which led to savings of more than €125 million from 2012 through 2019.

 In addition to safety in the workplace, FCA offers numerous programs and services for employees and their families to promote and support individual safety, well-being and a healthy lifestyle.
-These include, but are not limited to, screening and vaccination, nutrition education initiatives, smoking cessation programs, HIV/AIDS prevention programs, and promotion of physical exercise through sports teams or clubs including Company areas dedicated to sports activities and/ or entering into agreements with local sports centers for use by employees and their families.
+These include, but are not limited to, screening and vaccination, nutrition education initiatives, smoking cessation programs, mental health services, HIV/AIDS prevention programs, and promotion of physical exercise through sports teams or clubs including Company areas dedicated to sports activities and/ or entering into agreements with local sports centers for use by employees and their families.
 Employees are encouraged to take advantage of these initiatives, which form an important part of the Group's culture.